diogotcorreia/master-thesis/docs/content/ch05-results.typ

 controlled by an attacker (e.g., it is hardcoded to a specific value), despite the path still being controllable.
 Finally, #vulnerable_issues_features.at("AdditionalConstraints") have
-_Additional Constraints_ that prevents them from being exploitable, such as requiring certain fields to exist in the target object, or that the target object extend a certain class.
+_Additional Constraints_ that prevent them from being exploitable, such as requiring certain fields to exist in the target object, or that the target object extend a certain class.